glbala87/ELLA_tool/docs/manual/acmg-rule-engine.md

     <br>
 </div>

-Note that classification suggestions only include class 1-5 (not class U or DR), and any non-ACMG ("other") or ACMG criteria set as "not weighted" are disregarded in the calculation.
+Note that classification suggestions only include class 1-5 (not class NP, RF, or DR), and any non-ACMG ("other") or ACMG criteria set as "not weighted" are disregarded in the calculation.

 ## REQ: Requirements